plogs/asopposedtowhat.com/content/posts/disproportionality-fallacy.md

 Because in most other contexts, that would be silly.

-For example, the US by population is 6% Asian and 13% Black.
+For example, the U.S. population is 6% Asian and 13% Black.
 And yet when we look at the percentage of players by race participating in the National Basketball Association (NBA), we find 1% Asian and 73% Black.
 What?
 That's a whopping disproportionality.
+What's going on?
 Asian discrimination?
 Structural racism?

 Jews comprise 0.2% of the world's population, and yet they represent 22% of all Nobel prize recipients.
-Which is to say, Jewish laureates outrank the world's population by 110 times in terms of proportionality.[^4] Is this ethno-religious discrimination?
+Which is to say, Jewish laureates outrank the world's population by 110 times in terms of proportionality.[^4] Ethno-religious discrimination?

-Males hold most of the CEO positions in top-rated companies.
-Sex discrimination against women?

-As of 2022, 93% of the prison population were men, while 7% were women.
-Sex discrimination against men?
+At nearly every age, divorce rates are higher for Black than for White women, and they are generally lowest among Asian and foreign-born Hispanic women.[^5] Are Black and White women discriminated against, in favor of Asian and foreign-born Hispanic women?

+AIAN people (American Indian or Alaska Native) showed the highest percentage of unrestrained passenger vehicle occupants killed (65%) followed by Black or African American people (61%).[^6] Obviously a disproportional percentage of the population.
+What causes people to not wear seatbelts.
+Discrimination?

+Whites make up 60% of the population but only 50% of the traffic accidents?[^7] Problem?

 Not necessarily.
 And that's the thing.
 It's easy for us to use bad arguments to simplify problems, even when the world is complicated.